Ellen DeGeneres, Cher & More Ask For Prayers Amid ‘Catastrophic’ Hurricane Maria

-Ellen DeGeneres and Cher are just two are the stars tweeting out love as Hurricane Maria, which has been described as potentially “catastrophic,” hits the Caribbean and makes its way towards Puerto Rico and the British Virgin Islands.
+Ellen DeGeneres and Cher are two stars tweeting out love as Hurricane Maria, which has been described as potentially “catastrophic,” hits the Caribbean and makes its way towards Puerto Rico and the British Virgin Islands.

-Both Ellen and Cher shared heartfelt messages for those in the category 5 hurricane’s path on social media and urged anyone who’s currently in an area expected to be targeted to stay safe.
+Both Ellen and Cher shared heartfelt messages for those in the Category 5 hurricane’s path on social media and urged anyone who’s currently in an area expected to be targeted to stay safe.

 “Sending love to the people in the path of #HurricaneMaria,” DeGeneres tweeted from the official account of her popular daytime talk show The Ellen DeGeneres Show on September 18.
 “Please do everything you can to stay safe.”

-Cher then followed suit and encouraged her followers to pray that the Hurricane is downgraded to a less severe storm and avoids making landfall in the U.S.
+Cher then followed suit and encouraged her followers to pray that the hurricane is downgraded to a less severe storm and avoids making landfall in the U.S.

 “PRAY 4 HURRICANE MARIA 2 BE DOWNGRADED, 4 ISLANDS 2 BE SPARED, 4 [the U.S.] 2 BE SPARED,” the “Believe” singer wrote.

-Actor Mark Ruffalo then quoted Cher’s tweet and added that he was “praying,” shortly after sharing message of his own in which he called for more action regarding climate change.
+Actor Mark Ruffalo then quoted Cher’s tweet and added that he was “praying,” shortly after sharing a message of his own in which he called for more action regarding climate change.

 “Let us turn our thoughts and prayers to action for these island nations and people after the storm,” he said of Maria.
 “Hurricane relief and #ClimateAction.”